Do you have a favourite animal? Let’s turn your picture into your very own jigsaw puzzle.

 Did you know ...

 The National Museum of Australia has many animals in its collection.
-We even have the fleece (wool) from a famous sheep called Chris on display in our Landmarks gallery.
+We even have the fleece (wool) from a famous sheep called Chris.
+The story of Chris is told in our Discovery Centre.

 Can you believe that the fleece from Chris the sheep holds the Guinness Book of World Records as the world’s heaviest sheep fleece, weighing 41.1 kilograms!